 Barcelona is a vibrant, cosmopolitan city with fine boulevards, squares and parks, impressive buildings, museums, restaurants, and great nightlife.
-Most of the city’s characteristics are undeniably unique to Barcelona – the architecture of Antonio Gaudí, the narrow winding streets of the old quarter, and the modern cable car that offers a spectacular view of the city.
-Another major distinction, for those who can tell the difference, is the Catalan language that is still widely spoken and written in the region.
-Prepare yourself to discover a city that has become a favorite European city amongst international travelers.
+Most of the city’s characteristics are undeniably unique to Barcelona – the architecture of Antoni Gaudi, the narrow winding streets of the old quarter, and the modern cable car that offers spectacular views of the city.
+Another thing that sets Barcelona apart from the rest of Spain is the Catalan language that is still widely spoken and written in the region.
+Prepare to discover a lively city full of exceptional landmarks that is a top urban destination among international travelers.

 Route 1: The Historical Center